netxms/netxms-doc/admin/event-processing.rst

 Actions taken by event processor for any specific event are determined by a set of rules called :guilabel:`Event Processing Policy` (EPP).

+:guilabel:`Event Processing Policy` rules are managed using :guilabel:`Event Processing Policy Editor`.
+To access the :guilabel:`Event Processing Policy Editor` window, press ``F4`` or select :menuselection:`Tools --> Event Processing Policy` menu.

+Only one user of |product_name| server can access :guilabel:`Event Processing Policy Editor` window at a time.
+Other users will receive ``Component locked`` error message when attempting to open this window.

+Changes made in :guilabel:`Event Processing Policy Editor` are applied at the moment when ``Save`` button is clicked.

 .. figure:: _images/event_processing_policy.png

    Event Processing Policy Screen

-Every rule has two parts - matching part (called :guilabel:`Condition` in the rule configuration dialog), which determines if the rule is applicable to an event, and action part, which determines actions to be taken for matched events.
+Every rule has two parts - matching part (called :guilabel:`Condition` in the rule configuration dialog), which determines if the rule is applicable to an event, and action part, which defines actions to be taken for matched events.

 Each event passes through all rules in the policy, so if it matches more